Coaching vs. Therapy: What's the difference, and which do you need?

 - A psychological therapist is licensed, and they've attended a full Master's-level program in that field.
 Licensing is a rigorous process that takes a significant amount of time and energy, and it equips therapists to deal with more clinical-level disorders and complex trauma.
 Within the realm of psychological therapy, other professions include: the psychiatrist, who has a medical degree and can prescribe medications, the psychologist, who has a doctoral degree in psychology and can fully evaluate and treat mental disorders, etc. I am not a therapist.

 - A counselor is someone who has completed training in one of many psychology-related modalities.
 They're able to hold space for a client to help them through a variety of challenges.
 But, counselors have a more limited scope of practice.
 The term "counselor" is less regulated, so it's important to research a someone you're considering to see what kind of training they have.
-In my case, I'm nearly finished a comprehensive counseling training program at the M.E.T.A.
+In my case, I completed a two-year comprehensive training program in counseling at the M.E.T.A.
 Hakomi Institute of Oregon.
 You can read more about that on my Coaching Info page.

 - A coach is focused not only on supporting you in the moment, but on helping you achieve your goals and guiding you to a place of greater fulfillment in your life.
 A good coach will be able to find a "future you" that feels possible to them, and they'll regularly challenge the limiting beliefs and stories you have in your head to help you reach that place.
 Some coaches specialize in things like productivity, time management, finding your ideal career, building your business, etc. You can read more about my specialties on my Coaching Info page.
 The word "coach" is the least regulated of all of these, so please be especially careful with researching a coach's training, style, and experience.